arbolista-dev/d3-object-charts/README.md

 You can pass in a `snap_debounce` time in ms, to make the handler more or less smooth.

+Additionally you can pass a `axis_click_handle` boolean to move the handle position by clicking on any part of the x axis.
+The handle then smoothly scrolls to the nearest tick mark.
+This feature is disabled by default.

 The `onSnap` call back is triggered anytime the handle is snapped to a tick mark.

 ```js